Stockton, New Jersey: Education

-South Hunterdon Regional High School with 458 students in grades 7–12.
+South Hunterdon Regional High School for grades 9–12 (which had 417 students in grades 7–12).
+Stockton is assigned one of the nine seats on the regional district's board of education.

 Historically, Stockton had its own school district, the Stockton Borough School District, serving students in grades K–6.
 The district's sole school building, the District No. 98 Schoolhouse, had been in use since 1872.
 In a special election held in September 2013, voters from Lambertville, Stockton and West Amwell Township passed referendums to dissolve the South Hunterdon Regional High School District and to combine the three existing school districts from each municipality (Lambertville City School District, Stockton Borough School District and West Amwell Township School District), with majorities in each community passing both ballot items.
 A single combined regional district was created, serving students in grades Pre-K–12, in which property taxes are levied under a formula in which 57% is based on property values and 43% on the number of students.
 The executive county superintendent appointed an interim board of education for the new regional district, which was responsible for implementing the merger.
 The Stockton school was closed after the 2017–2018 school year and the elementary students were sent to Lambertville and West Amwell schools.

 Eighth grade students from all of Hunterdon County are eligible to apply to attend the high school programs offered by the Hunterdon County Vocational School District, a county-wide vocational school district that offers career and technical education at its campuses in Raritan Township and at programs sited at local high schools, with no tuition charged to students for attendance.

 Transportation

 As of May 2010, the borough had a total of 4.09 mi of roadways, of which 2.50 mi were maintained by the municipality, 0.28 mi by Hunterdon County and 1.31 mi by the New Jersey Department of Transportation.

 Route 29 and County Route 523 are the most significant highways passing through Stockton.

-The Centre Bridge-Stockton Bridge is a toll-free bridge stretching 825 ft over the Delaware River that is owned and operated by the Delaware River Joint Toll Bridge Commission, connecting Pennsylvania Route 32 and Pennsylvania Route 263 in Solebury Township, Pennsylvania to New Jersey Route 29 in Stockton.
+The Centre Bridge-Stockton Bridge is a toll-free bridge stretching 825 ft over the Delaware River that is owned and operated by the Delaware River Joint Toll Bridge Commission, connecting Pennsylvania Route 32 and Pennsylvania Route 263 in Solebury Township, Pennsylvania, to New Jersey Route 29 in Stockton.
 The original bridge, constructed at the site formerly known as Reading's Ferry, was opened to traffic in the spring of 1814.
-The covered bridge was destroyed in a flood on January 8, 1841, striking the Lambertville Bridge on its way down the Delaware, as part of a flood that severely damaged every bridge between Easton, Pennsylvania and Trenton.
+The covered bridge was destroyed in a flood on January 8, 1841, striking the Lambertville Bridge on its way down the Delaware, as part of a flood that severely damaged every bridge between Easton, Pennsylvania, and Trenton.